Search by Provider Name

 CHILDREN IN BETWEEN

-An education program for divorcing families.
-Learn about loyalty conflicts, the most damaging aspect of divorce that children feel and how to decrease the blame children put on themselves when their parents divorce.
-Parents gain better communication skills, can reduce conflict and return to court less often.
-Children will experience less stress and become ill less often.
+Education program for divorcing families endorsed by judges, lawyers, and mediators.
+Provides information about loyalty conflicts, and how to decrease the blame children put on themselves when their parents divorce.
+Parents gain better communication skills, can reduce conflict.

 401 S Canyon Boulevard